 A US senator's objection to federal spending on bike paths and scenic projects threatened on Wednesday to hold up action by Congress that would avert shutdowns of aviation and highway spending and a lapse of fuel taxes.

-The move by Republican Tom Coburn raised the prospect of Congress failing for the second time this summer to meet its own deadline for fully funding transportation programs, which in recent years have been kept alive by short-term funding renewals.
+The move by Republican Tom Coburn raised the prospect of Congress failing for the second time this summer to meet its own deadline for fully funding transport programmes, which in recent years have been kept alive by short-term funding renewals.

 Partisan gridlock over a different issue caused the Federal Aviation Administration's last short-term financing law to lapse in July, leading to a two-week shutdown of airport improvement projects.

-Congress eventually approved the measure, but not before 4,000 FAA employees were furloughed and thousands of construction jobs idled.
+Congress eventually approved the measure, but not before 4,000 FAA employees were laid off and thousands of construction jobs idled.

-Current FAA airport funding expires on Friday, while the law authorizing the US government to reimburse states for road and transit construction upgrades and collect fuel taxes -- which fund those highway programs -- expires on September 30.
+Current FAA airport funding expires on Friday, while the law authorising the US government to reimburse states for road and transit construction upgrades and collect fuel taxes -- which fund those highway programmes -- expires on September 30.

 Senate Majority leader Harry Reid, a Democrat, urged Coburn "to reconsider how this gridlock harms real people" and warned that jobs "will be eliminated if we don't get this thing passed."